Grow Thyself

 - His attempts to impose them by absolutist decrees as a matter of his perceived divine right met with opposition.

-- The Glorious Revolution resulted in the overthrow of James II in 1688 and the subsequent joint rule of William and Mary influenced colonial politics and the relationship between Britain and its North American subjects.
+- The Glorious Revolution resulted in the overthrow of James II and VII in 1688 and the subsequent joint rule of William and Mary influenced colonial politics and the relationship between Britain and its North American subjects.

 Scotland played a largely passive role in the revolution of 1688 until news of events in England and James' flight were followed by the collapse of the Scottish administration in late December.
 A mob drove the Jesuits from Holyrood, sacked the Chapel Royal and desecrated the royal tombs.
 Constitutionally, however, James remained king until 4 April 1689, when the Convention of Estates voted that he had forfeited the crown and offered the throne jointly to William and Mary. (royal.uk)